 You’d be amazed by what people will do.
 Things they’d never admit to anyone—not even to themselves.

 1.5 stars.
 This was just a bizarre book.
 It was also somehow strangely addictive, maybe because of the number of ludicrous twists the author managed to stuff into one book?
 I rarely read thriller contemporaries (and definitely can’t handle the terrifying movie adaptations), but I love Blake Lively and Anna Kendrick, so I figured, “try the book!” and then my coworker happened to bring it in so.
 Who am I to argue with destiny?
-I can’t say this was a good book, but it was…a trashy addictive read.
+I can’t say A Simple Favor was a good book, but it was…a bizarrely addictive read.

 Stephanie is a mommy blogger living off her deceased husband’s money in suburban Connecticut when she is befriended by a hotshot NYC-working mom, Emily.
 When Emily disappears and her husband Sean is under investigation by the police, Stephanie believes it’s her “duty” to come to his and his son’s aid…in any way she can.
 Things turn sour quick.